drice57/RepData_PeerAssessment1/Project1.md

 *Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?*

 They do differ, and both are now equal to the average day.
-That's expected, as we used the average day to replace NAs.
+That's expected, as we used the average day to replace NAs, and we put 8 days in the mix at the middle of the distribution, affecting the median.

-## Are there differences in activity patterns between weekdays and weekends?
+### Are there differences in activity patterns between weekdays and weekends?

 *For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.*

 *1. Create a new factor variable in the dataset with two levels  weekday and weekend indicating whether a given date is a weekday or weekend day.*

+The *weekdays()* function returns the alpha day of the week, e.g., "Sunday".
+Since weekend (and only weekend) days start with "S", we can use that the determine which dates are weekend dates.

 ```r